 Pratt & Whitney

-Today, at least 13,000 large commercial engines have installed P&W engines.
-Even more, P&W engines power over 25% of the passenger fleet globally.
+Today, at least 13,000 large commercial engines have been installed by P&W. Even more, P&W engines power over 25% of the passenger fleet globally.
 Some of the notable commercial aircraft powered by these engines include the A220, A320, A330, Embraer E-jet family, Boeing 767, De Havilland Canada (DHC-8) Classics, and Q400 series among others.

 One of the company’s popular models is the GFT engine, which is the industry’s only commercially available modern geared propulsion system today.
 The GFT engine is lightweight compared to other similar engines, it has various technological and aerodynamic advancements.
 Some of the other major engine models include the V2500, GP7200, JT8D, JT9D, PW2000, PW6000, and PW4000 families.